-By automating manual tasks, you’ll be able to streamline your business processes more effectively.
+By automating manual tasks with a BPA tool, you’ll be able to streamline your business processes more effectively.
 This level of increased productivity can help your business yield a higher output.
 For example, an employee not having to spend time on a manual process means they’ll spend more time focusing on work that creates value, and thus more money for the company.

 Employees that have to repeat menial tasks all day may also be unmotivated or have a low enjoyment level for their job.
 Automating part of their job and allowing them to focus on more important tasks to the business can make them feel like a bigger part of the team.
 It can also help prevent any human error that may be caused from boredom or repetition.

 Leaner processes and an increase to your employee’s productivity means more time can be spent focusing on the customer.
 Retaining customers has a much better return on your investment that trying to find new business, so it’s imperative that your business focuses efforts on keeping them.
 A business that aims to be more productive is usually seen as innovative by customers, meaning they should be satisfied with your business and continue working with you.

 Interactions with customers can be as simple as responding to feedback, reviewing their proposals, or handling a support issue.
 Whatever the issue at hand is, a business process management solution should help your enterprise identify opportunities during interactions with customers, such as upselling, or gathering necessary feedback during support.